kortix-ai/agentpress/README.md

 ![Suna Screenshot](docs/images/suna_screenshot.png)

-Suna is a fully open source generalist AI agent designed to help you with real-world tasks.
-With a powerful interface and versatile capabilities, Suna can assist with research, data analysis, and various life tasks through natural language interaction.
-Including: browser use, APIs,
+Suna is a fully open source AI assistant that helps you accomplish real-world tasks with ease.
+Through natural conversation, Suna becomes your digital companion for research, data analysis, and everyday challenges—combining powerful capabilities with an intuitive interface that understands what you need and delivers results.

+Suna's powerful toolkit includes seamless browser automation to navigate the web and extract data, file management for document creation and editing, web crawling and extended search capabilities, command-line execution for system tasks, website deployment, and integration with various APIs and services.
+These capabilities work together harmoniously, allowing Suna to solve your complex problems and automate workflows through simple conversations!
 </div>

 ## Table of Contents